sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 .. figure:: figs/dinoimpact.gif
    :width: 400

-   It can't get worse than this....
+   It can't get worse than this...